Finding Legal Help

 There are other requirements, so read Rule of Civil Procedure 6 carefully.

 If documents are filed in person, the filing party must be in the clerk's office before closing.
 Some courts do not accept filings shortly before closing.
 Contact court staff to ask about local procedures.

 There is a filing fee for nearly all complaints and petitions and for some other documents.
 Filing fees are established by Utah Code Section 78A-2-301.
-The Filing / Record Fees web page lists all filing fees, as do the Cover Sheet for Civil Actions (district court cases) and the Juvenile Court Petition Cover Sheet.
+The Filing / Record Fees web page lists all filing fees, as do the Cover Sheet for Civil Actions (district court cases), Justice Court Cover Sheet PDF, and the Juvenile Court Petition Cover Sheet.

 If a party is not asking that the fee be waived, they must pay the fee when the documents are filed with the court.
 If documents are filed by mail, the party must include a check for the filing fee.